saitogo555/react-audio-hook/README.md

 # react-audio-hook

-This package is react hook for controlling sound easrly.
+This package is react hook for controlling audio easrly.

 It's a very lightweight library.